Decision of the Regional Court in Opole, 1st Civil Division, dated 14th October 2019

 The Court of Appeal in Gdańsk, 5th Civil Division, composed of:

-having examined on June 9, 2021, in Gdańsk, in a closed session, the case brought by the District Consumer Ombudsman in S., acting as a representative of the group, against Bank (…) Spółka Akcyjna in G. for a determination, or alternatively for a ruling as a result of the defendant’s appeal against the decision of the Regional Court in Gdańsk of September 11, 2020, file ref. no. IC 245/15,
+having examined on 9th June 2021, in Gdańsk, at a session in camera, the case brought by the Poviat Consumer Ombudsman in S., acting as a representative of the group, against Bank (…) Joint-Stock Company in G. for a determination, or alternatively for a shaping as a result of the defendant’s complaint against the decision of the Regional Court in Gdańsk of 11th September 2020, file ref. no. IC 245/15,

 Decision of the Court of Appeal in Gdańsk, 1st Civil Division, dated January 25, 2021